ConsenSys/doc.pantheon/docs/HowTo/Upgrade/Upgrade-Network.md

 the node connects to the specified bootnodes and discover other nodes through the peer discovery process.
 The node continues collecting data from where it was (assuming there was no data corruption in a failure scenario).

-The node may also be connected to by other nodes that still have the restarted node in their peer table.
+Before the node was restarted, connected peers saved the node details in their peer tables.
-These nodes can also be used to discover other nodes but to ensure the restarted node successfully rejoins the network ensure at least one operational bootnode is specified.
+These peers may reconnect to the restarted node.
+The restarted node uses these peers as well as the bootnodes to discover more peers.
+To ensure that the restarted node successfully rejoins the network ensure at least one operational bootnode is specified.